genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

 }
 ```

-This permissioning block can exist inside a resource (reqrep, query or eventhandler) definition:
+This permissioning block can exist inside a resource (`reqrep`, `query` or `eventhandler`) definition, or it can be specified globally within the file.

+In this example, the block applies to a specific `requestReply` within a Request Server:

 ```kotlin
 requestReplies {
     requestReply("MARKET_INSTRUMENTS", INSTRUMENT_DETAILS) {